“If stock market experts were so expert, they would be buying stock, not selling advice.”

 We also look at the balance between working life, life outside of work while you’re still working, and retired life.
 At the risk of being so simplistic that I’m almost tautological, the richer and more nuanced you want your life outside of work and your retired lifestyles to be, then the more you’re going to have to work to achieve those goals.
 Want to retire earlier?
 Earn more.
 Save more.
 Make tradeoffs.

 Only after you’ve examined all of the decisions in your life that affect money and how each of them is prioritized for you and your family do we look at investment strategies.
-Sure, we cover asset allocation, rebalancing, and how to pick funds, but the more important piece of that discussion is what decisions you make if you find that you earned more money than you expected, earned what you expected, and earned less than you expected so that you have a nearly automatic response in each situation (to learn about how to use the “if then” statement in your financial life, you can subscribe to my free 52 week Financial Game Plan).
+Sure, we cover asset allocation, rebalancing, and how to pick funds, but the more important piece of that discussion is what decisions you make if you find that you earned more money than you expected, earned what you expected, and earned less than you expected so that you have a nearly automatic response in each situation.
 Even then, we’re not trying to squeeze enormous returns out of our investments.
 Going that route exposes you to the much more likely outcome of losing it all than making a fortune.

 When you are finished with the financial planning process, you will have a roadmap for achieving your highest priority goals, be armed with the understanding of where and how to make tradeoffs, know what risks you face and what actions you can take to address those risks, and be knowledgeable about how to invest your savings in an intelligent and prudent manner.
 You’ll get where your money is going and how to manage it so that it’s routed to the outcomes which matter most to you.